Select Page

 1. Hang out on the beaches.
 This is the low-hanging fruit among the free things you can do on Anna Maria Island but probably the most popular as well.
 The beaches are gorgeous.
 Whether you take an early morning walk, sun yourself like a lizard midday (Use sunscreen, please!
 Skin cancer treatment is practically a hobby in Florida), or peacefully enjoy a sunset, you can’t go wrong.
 Even during storms, the beaches are photogenic.
 There are several public beaches with large parking lots, restrooms, changing areas, and lifeguard stations, including Coquina Beach and Manatee Beach.

 For a more dramatic look, there’s Bean Point right at the northern tip of Anna Maria Island.
+Our article here provides more scoop on things to do on Bean Point.
 If you fly over Anna Maria, you can’t miss it, jutting out dramatically among the gulf’s turquoise waters.
 The cool thing about Bean Point is you see where the gulf and the bay meet.

 Anna Maria Island’s Bean Point.